rohban-lab/Salehi_submitted_2020/README.md

 ### 1. L-inf model:

-If you want to use the pretrained models, skip to [this section](https://github.com/abnormalDetection/Enhanced-Abnormal-Detection-Using-Adverserial-Attacks/blob/master/README.md#testing).
+If you want to use the pre-trained models, skip to [this section](https://github.com/abnormalDetection/Enhanced-Abnormal-Detection-Using-Adverserial-Attacks/blob/master/README.md#testing).

 #### Preparing the data

 At first, run prepare.py to prepare the data.
 The first argument to be passed is the dataset name.
 You may choose between fashion_mnist, mnist, and coil100.
 For mnist and fashion_mnist, the next argument is the chosen protocol to prepare the data.
-For this argument you may choose betwen p1 and p2.
+For this argument, you may choose between p1 and p2.
 If p2 is chosen, the next argument is the normal class number.
 Otherwise, the next argument is the anomaly percentage.
 Then you have to pass the class number.

 Here are two examples for mnist and fashion_mnist datasets: